December 10, 2024 8 min read

 This course describes common causes of slips, trips, and falls, how they can be prevented, and first aid procedures for fall injuries: Slips, Trips, and Falls

-After a year hiatus, Lockout/Tagout is back on OSHA’s Top 10 Violations list in 2023.
+Lockout/Tagout went from the sixth most cited OSHA violation in 2023, to fifth in 2024.
 Lockout Tagout procedures are critical for preventing unexpected startup of machinery and equipment.
 When machines or equipment are being prepared for service or maintenance, they often contain some form of “hazardous energy” that can cause harm to people in the area.
 When done properly before equipment service or maintenance, lockout/tagout procedures control hazardous energy and protect workers from harm.

 Authorized employees trained in Lockout Tagout procedures ensure that energy sources are properly controlled during maintenance or servicing activities, reducing the risk of accidents.